sidebar menu toggle button Larry Hinzman

 Vice Chancellor for Research

-Larry Hinzman is Vice Chancellor for Research and is Professor of Civil and Environmental Engineering at the University of Alaska Fairbanks.
-Hinzman served as the Director of the UAF International Arctic Research Center from 2007 to 2015.
+Larry Hinzman is vice chancellor for research and a professor of civil and environmental engineering at the University of Alaska Fairbanks.
+Hinzman served as the director of the UAF International Arctic Research Center from 2007 to 2015.
 Professor Hinzman’s primary research interests involve permafrost hydrology.
-He has conducted hydrological and meteorological field studies in the Alaskan Arctic continuously for over 30 years while frequently collaborating on complementary research in the Russian and Canadian Arctic.
-His research efforts have involved characterizing and quantifying hydrological processes and their inter-dependence with climate and ecosystem dynamics.
-He has served as a member of the U.S. Polar Research Board and now serves as an Ex-Officio member of that board.
-He was the U.S. Representative to the International Permafrost Association and a member of the Universities Council on Water Resources.
-He served as co-chair of the U.S. National Science Foundation’s study on the Arctic Freshwater Integration and as chief scientist for the U.S. Department of Energy’s Next Generation Ecosystem Experiments (NGEE-Arctic).
-He has served on the U.S. SEARCH (Study of Environmental Arctic Change) Observing Change Panel, and the Alaska Governor’s Sub-cabinet Economic Activities Technical Working Group.
-He currently serves on the International Advisory Board for the Korea Polar Research Institute, and for the Canadian Changing Cold Regions Network (CCRN).
-He is a member of the Scientific Steering Group for WRCP Climate and Cryosphere (CliC) program and is vice-chair of the International Sustained Arctic Observing Network (SAON).
-He is an Advisory Committee Member for the Alaska Center for Energy and the Association of Polar Early Career Scientists (APECS).
-Hinzman serves as the US delegate to the International Arctic Science Committee and was recently elected to serve as vice-president of that organization.
-He is strongly committed to facilitating international partnerships to advance our understanding of the arctic system.
+He has conducted hydrological and meteorological field studies in Alaska's Arctic continuously for over 30 years while frequently collaborating on complementary research in Russia's and Canada's Arctic.
+His research efforts have involved characterizing and quantifying hydrological processes and their interdependence with climate and ecosystem dynamics.
+He has served as a member of the U.S. Polar Research Board and now serves as an ex-officio member of that board.
+He was the U.S. representative to the International Permafrost Association and a member of the Universities Council on Water Resources.
+He served as co-chair of the U.S. National Science Foundation’s study on the Arctic Freshwater Integration and as chief scientist for the U.S. Department of Energy’s Next Generation Ecosystem Experiments.
+He has served on the U.S. Study of Environmental Arctic Change's Observing Change Panel and the Alaska governor’s subcabinet Economic Activities Technical Working Group.
+He currently serves on the International Advisory Board for the Korea Polar Research Institute, and for the Canadian Changing Cold Regions Network.
+He is a member of the Scientific Steering Group for WRCP Climate and Cryosphere program and is vice chair of the International Sustained Arctic Observing Network.
+He is an Advisory Committee Member for the Alaska Center for Energy and the Association of Polar Early Career Scientists.
+Hinzman serves as the U.S. delegate to the International Arctic Science Committee and was recently elected to serve as vice president of that organization.
+He is strongly committed to facilitating international partnerships to advance our understanding of the Arctic system.